 When it comes to the creepiness factor, Hamilton made an excellent point that the Internet has greatly impacted what will creep consumers out.
 Think about it – today you can go to virtually any site and ads will pop up in the sidebar that advertise the exact product you just Googled.
 That’s normal, not creepy.

 Digital printing has also made it possible to print variable messaging on outer envelopes that can capture a recipient’s attention and drive them to find out what’s inside.
-Pitney Bowes client, Wilen Direct, did just that with Pitney Bowes Print+ Messenger™ Color Inkjet System, and their customers are reaping the benefits.
-You can read their success story here.
+Pitney Bowes client, Wilen Direct, did just that with Pitney Bowes color print solutions, and their customers are reaping the benefits.

 Where is the industry going?